 There are 20 islands in total and most of these can be explored on guided trail walks, snorkeling adventures, kayaking trips and diving.
 Protected by the UNESCO listed Galapagos National Park, enjoy diverse birdlife, fascinating land and ocean-going animals, beautiful beaches, impressive geological features and areas of historical significance.

-After this, the Galapagos became a haven for pirates and whalers.
+After their accidental discovery by a Catholic bishop in 1535, the Galapagos became a haven for pirates and whalers.
 Pirates would hide out here during the 1500s to ambush Spanish galleons as they traveled to Spain with gold taken from South America.

 However, the most well known visitor to the Galapagos Islands was a young English naturalist named Charles Darwin.
 His findings from the Galapagos Islands and other destinations on his voyage aboard the HMS Beagle led to our understanding of evolution.